-- Your payroll items (see "Setting up your payroll items" on page 183). - Your employees (see "Setting up employees" on page 191). - The employees' year-to-date amounts (see "Summarizing amounts for this year to date" on page 197). - 6 If you have not already done so, protect your company's payroll data from unauthorized access by setting up users and permissions (see "Setting up users and passwords" on page 133).
+- 3 Gather the information you need to set up payroll (see page 192). - 4 Confirm that the payroll liability and expense accounts that QuickBooks creates for you meet your needs (see page 195). - 5 Set up (in this order): - Your payroll items (see "Setting up your payroll items" on page 195). - Your employees (see "Setting up employees" on page 205). - The employees' year-to-date amounts (see "Summarizing amounts for this year to date" on page 210). - 6 If you have not already done so, protect your company and employee payroll data from unauthorized access by setting up users and permissions (see "Users and passwords" on page 139).

-To learn about Search the Help index for Setting up payroll payroll setup, required information Signing up for the QuickBooks Payroll Service QuickBooks Payroll Service Getting payroll updates payroll, updating Setting payroll preferences preferences, payroll Setting up users and permissions permissions
+To learn about Search the Help index for Setting up payroll payroll setup, required information Signing up for the QuickBooks Payroll Service QuickBooks Payroll Service Getting payroll updates payroll, updating Setting payroll preferences preferences, payroll Setting up users and permissions for a payroll system permissions